 Figure 6 Density, connectivity and permeability data of June 2014 pyroclast and lava fragments: a) density distribution histogram for all the pyroclast fragments measured at the MV + two lava fragments collected from the Eastern front of the lava flow (see Fig. 1 for location). n = number of measured clasts; b) density distribution histogram for the pyroclasts sampled at the WF and the bomb sampled at the UF.
-The bomb broke in five fragments (2 fragments from the core, the least dense, and three fragments from the quenched edges, the densest)..; and e) In both the density histograms the stars represent the density intervals from which we picked the clasts for the textural measurements; c) graph of the connected vesicularity versus total vesicularity.
+The bomb broke in five fragments (2 fragments from the core, the least dense, and three fragments from the quenched edges, the densest); and c) In both the density histograms the stars represent the density intervals from which we picked the clasts for the textural measurements; c) graph of the connected vesicularity versus total vesicularity.
 The diagonal line represents equality between the connectivity and vesicularity, beneath this line the samples have isolated vesicles and the straight lines represent lines of equal fraction of isolated vesicles.
-To note that the bomb from the UF has the high vesicular core with less than 5% of isolated vesicles, while the three low vesicular fragments from the core quenched edge have more than 25% of isolated vesicles (see pink spots); d) Darcian viscous permeability (k1) versus the vesicularity fraction for the four typologies of clasts collected at the MV.
-For comparison, two fluidal fragments and one spiny opaque fragments from.
+To note that the bomb from the UF has the high vesicular core with less than 5% of isolated vesicles, while the three low vesicular fragments from the core have more than 25% of isolated vesicles (see pink spots); d) Darcian permeability $(k_1)$ versus the vesicularity fraction.
 Data from June 2014 eruption and February 2015 eruption are reported.